shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Load project](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/6_load_project.png)

-**Step 9:** Launch Maya from **Desktop**.
+**Step 9:** Launch Maya from Shotgun Desktop.

 ![Load project](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/7_view_project.png)

 Wait for the **Shotgun** menu to fully load; if you have a slow internet connection this would be the time to run the configuration that makes you that perfect shot of espresso with just the right amount of crema.

 Once Maya and Shotgun are fully loaded, the **File Open** dialog box will open automatically.
-When launching Maya from **Shotgun Desktop** the default environment that is loaded is the Maya project environment.
+When launching Maya from Shotgun Desktop the default environment that is loaded is the Maya project environment.
 The pipeline steps that are identified in the default configuration are `project`, `scene`, `shot`, `shot_step`, `asset`, `asset_step`.
 Environments are automatically loaded based on what tasks are being performed within a specific software integration.

 **Step 10:** Select the **Assets** tab in the left pane of the **File Open** dialog box.
 Select any asset inside the folder displayed in the search results.